vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** In the near future definitely not, because we have to get some releases out.

 Using other languages?
 Why not?
 There is Rust.
-There is… maybe simpler stuff for doing UI stuff.
-But if that's actually working… I mean: look at this javascript mess.
+There is… maybe simpler stuff for doing UI.
+If that's actually working… I mean, look at this javascript mess.
 Is that really better?
 Just because it's easier?
 Easier just means that more clueless people can write code, and they are clueless enough already.
 So it doesn't make it better by making it easier.
 Arrogant but true.